House Price-To-Income Ratio: Where Can I Afford To Buy?

 Most affordable local authority

-Sources: HM Land Registry, UK House Price Index June 2017 and Office for National Statistics, Annual Survey of Hours and Earnings (ASHE) – resident analysis, published 2016.
-This information is licensed under the Open Government Licence v3.0.
+Sources: HM Land Registry, UK House Price Index September 2019 and Office for National Statistics, Annual Survey of Hours and Earnings (ASHE) – resident analysis, April 2018 and Yorkshire Building Society estimate 2019.